Oregon Legislature Votes To Essentially Ban Single-Family Zoning

 This type of housing is often called "missing middle" housing — that is, everything between single-family homes and mid- or high-rise apartment buildings.
 Buildings such three-flats or courtyard apartments used to be common, but many communities made them illegal, often as part of a strategy for racial and class segregation.

 But amid a housing crisis that has taken hold in many parts of the country, some municipalities are considering rolling back such policies.
-The city council in Minneapolis decided in December to eliminate single-family zoning, and allow duplexes and triplexes throughout the city.
+The city council in Minneapolis decided in December to eliminate single-family zoning and allow duplexes and triplexes throughout the city.
 California recently considered a housing bill that would have allowed quadplexes in neighborhoods zoned for single-family housing and more density near transit, but it was tabled until January 2020.

-House Speaker Tina Kotek, a Democrat, was the driving force behind the Oregon's bill.
+House Speaker Tina Kotek, a Democrat, was the driving force behind Oregon's bill.
 "We all know we have a housing crisis," she said in February.
 "We need multiple tools.
 One of them is to smooth and encourage additional construction."

 Rep. Julie Fahey, a Democrat from Eugene, worked with Kotek on the bill.
 Many people "might not be able to afford to buy a detached single-family home," she told Oregon Public Broadcasting.
 "The prices of those starter homes are rising further and further out of reach.
-So to have duplexes, to have townhomes, those sort of things ... is really important."
+So to have duplexes, to have town homes, those sort of things ... is really important."

-She said the bill's passage probably wouldn't lead to a huge burst of construction.
-Nonetheless, Fahey said, "every lot that is developed in the city that might be well-suited for town homes or a duplex or a triplex that is instead developed this year with a single family home — that was a missed opportunity."
+She said the bill's passage probably will not lead to a huge burst of construction.
+Nonetheless, Fahey said, "every lot that is developed in the city that might be well-suited for town homes or a duplex or a triplex that is instead developed this year with a single-family home — that was a missed opportunity."

-Among those who advocated for the bill is Habitat for Humanity of Oregon, which builds affordable housing in the state.
+Among those advocating for the bill was Habitat for Humanity of Oregon, which builds affordable housing in the state.

-Steve Messinetti, CEO of the Portland-area chapter of Habitat for Humanity, said his organization mostly builds where duplexes and triplexes are legal.
-It's the only way to make the numbers work to build housing affordable to people who make $30,000 or $40,000 a year, he said.
+Steve Messinetti, CEO of the Portland-area chapter of Habitat for Humanity, said his organization builds mostly where duplexes and triplexes are legal.
+It's the only way to make the numbers work to build housing affordable to people who whose income is $30,000 or $40,000 a year, he said.

 "There's a lot of builders out there who want to do good and want to make the sort of houses people need, but you just can't make a 1,000-square-foot home [work] on a $200,000 piece of property," Messinetti told the Sightline Institute, a sustainability organization that also pushed for the bill.